PacktPublishing/Internet-of-Things-Programming-Projects/README.md

 # Internet-of-Things-Programming-Projects
-Internet of Things Programming Projects by Packt Publishing
+Internet of Things Programming Projects published by Packt